digideskio/kubernetes/docs/proposals/component-registration.md

 Since it's seemingly impossible to fix Endpoints Problem \#1 without breaking reverse compatibility, this proposal punts on \#1 (until v2 allows reverse-incompatibility) and focuses on fixing \#2 for now. #13778 handles increasing the scope of Endpoints to cover both Ready and NotReady addresses, which is better than nothing, but not as flexible as having an array of conditions, like other -Status API resources.

 To fix Endpoints Problem \#2, this proposal moves the specification (and status) of external service provider addresses to its own namespaced API resource (provisionally called **ExternalServiceTarget**).
 Endpoints Controller will then continue to manage the lifecycle (create/update/delete) of Internal Endpoints based on a selection of Pod instances, but will also do the same for External Endpoints based on a selection of ExternalServiceTargets defined in ServiceSpec.TargetSelector.
 Endpoints then becomes a (conceptually) read-only API for the user.
 Endpoints can't actually be read-only, because the Endpoints Controller needs access, but write access may eventually be limited to admin/operator-only.

+### Phased Changes

+Since the changes here are complex, they will be implemented in phases.

+1. Simplify Endpoints
+  - Add a new API resource (ExternalServiceTarget) that represents a non-pod service provider
+    - Specify a network route (host[:port])
+    - Specify liveness and readiness probe methods
+    - Store the last known status (list of conditions)
+  - Add (or modify) a controller to probe ExternalServiceTargets and update their status
+  - Update how Endpoints are managed
+    - EITHER update the EndpointsController to manage Endpoints based on both Pod and ExternalServiceTarget status
+    - OR modify Endpoints to be a read-only view of service providers (Pod/ExternalServiceTarget) and delete the Endpoints controller
+2. Register component ExternalServiceTargets
+  - Update all components to use consistent namespacing and component labeling
+  - EITHER update "external" components to self-register their ExternalServiceTarget
+  - OR update deployment automation to register deployed components as ExternalServiceTargets
+3. Rewrite ComponentStatuses
+  - Dynamically display a list of components and their readiness (filtered Pod/ExternalServiceTarget or Endpoints query) on `/componentstatuses`
+4. Add Service Status Conditions
+  - Add Service condition policies (all, half+1, at least n) that can be specified for each Service
+  - Add (or modify) a controller to update the Service status conditions based on aggregate provider (Pod/ExternalServiceTarget) status
+  - Make sure Services can be filtered by status conditions (e.g. all ready services with label x)
+  - Deprecate ComponentStatuses and move users to filtered "component" querying of Service Status or Pod/ExternalServiceTarget (if they need the status of individual components, not just the aggregates)
+5. Expand Service or add new a new API resource to allow discovery of API group providers

 ### API Changes